History of the Center

 - 7 practicing members of The Bar

 The first director of The Florida Bar Center for Professionalism, Paul Remillard, was named in late December 1996, and the Center was fully staffed by March 1, 1997.
-The Center would focus on promoting professionalism to law schools, the judiciary and The Bar membership while the Commission would provide focus and direction to the Center.
+The Center's purpose was to promote professionalism to law schools, the judiciary and The Bar membership while the Commission would provide focus and direction to the Center.

 In May 2005, The Florida Bar Board of Governors passed a resolution to rename the Center for Professionalism after Henry Latimer, a distinguished attorney who embodied the true lawyer’s trilogy of service to family, community and profession.
 The Center is now called the Henry Latimer Center for Professionalism.